Child and Family Studies (B.S)

 Admission and Progression Requirements

 All students who are accepted by EKU's Admissions Office and declare their major as Child and Family Studies are admitted to the University as pre-Child and Family Studies majors.
-However, admission to the pre-Child and Family Studies program does not guarantee admission to the Child and Family Studies program.
-To be admitted to the Child and Family Studies program, the following criteria must be met:
+However pre-admission does not guarantee full admission to the program.
+To receive full admission, the following criteria must be met:

-Once the requirements have been met, a completed Application to Child & Family Studies must be submitted to the student's advisor within the first two weeks of the following semester.
+Once the requirements have been met, a completed Application to Child & Family Studies must be submitted to your advisor within the first two weeks fo the following semester.

 Students ready for practicum classes must apply to enroll and complete necessary requirements before being allowed to register.
 Click here for additional information.

 CDF 203, 246, 310, 327s, 351, 399, 405, 406, 443, 450, 499, 541, 544, 741, 744 and 849 require interaction with children.
 Criminal record & child abuse and neglect background checks will be done.
 If you have a record, you may be required to drop the courses and select another major.